 Oils and Vinegars and Other Bulk Liquid Items:

-- Lively Oil – refills own bottles only, with a variety of vinegars and olive oils
+- Lively Olive – refills own bottles only, with a variety of vinegars and olive oils

 - The Food Coop – self refill of any container you bring in (weigh it first).
 Red cooking wine, white cooking wine, balsamic vinegar, cider vinegar, rice wine, and cleaning vinegars.
 Sunflower oil, sesame oil, canola oil, olive oil, avocado oil, coconut oil, honey, tamari, shoyu, vanilla extract, peanut butter, almond butter, maple syrup, liquid aminos.

-- Wilderbee Meadery – takes back their honey jars and lavender soap bottles.
+- Wilderbee Farm – takes back their (clean) honey jars and lavender soap bottles.

 Dairy Products (deposit paid when purchased, and refunded when bottle is returned):